-PFTCS against actuator failures are proposed due to its advantage of fast response.
+Passive FTCS against actuator failures is proposed due to its advantage of fast response.
 Reliable control for Linear time-invariant (LTI) system under actuator failure is proposed in \cite{zhao1998reliable} and implemented for LTI aircraft model in \cite{yu2015design}.
 Actuator failure compensation control (AFCC) has been employed for LTI system \cite{tao2002adaptive} and nonlinear systems \cite{wang2010adaptive,tong2013fuzzy}.
 Robust adaptive FTC is presented in \cite{li2012robust} for linear systems with time-varying parameter uncertainty, external disturbance and actuator faults.
-However, the aforementioned methods focus on ensuring stability but leave safety guarantee less studied.
-In this paper, we address safety of nonlinear systems under sensor faults/attacks or actuator failures.
+However, the aforementioned methods focus on ensuring stability but leave safety guarantees less studied.
+In this paper, we address the safety of nonlinear systems under sensor faults/attacks or actuator failures.